Reviewed and updated May 1, 2021

 No itemizing needed gift deduction: First, there's a new option for generous filers who claim the standard deduction.

 The CARES Act will let individuals contribute up to $300 to certain charitable organizations.
+It applies to all filing statuses.
 Basically, this is an addition to what used to be known as above-the-line deductions that are shown as adjustments to income on Form 1040's Schedule 1.
 These amounts reduce your total income to a lower adjusted gross income that, in most cases, means a smaller tax bill.

 UPDATE, Aug.
 27, 2020: The IRS has released proposed changes to the Form 1040 that involve this new charitable deduction.
 While it is an adjustment to income, it's not entered on Schedule 1 with the other ways to reduce your gross income.
 Instead, it is specifically noted on the revised tax year 2020 Form 1040 as line 10b.
 Your allowable donation amount then is added to the rest of your Schedule 1 adjustments (line 10a) on your 1040 form and entered on line 10c.

-Note that this is just for the 2020 tax year.
-But it's a start.
 Philanthropic groups, individuals and some lawmakers have supported this non-itemizing donation deduction for many years.
-This could be a big enough opening the tax deduction doorway to get this deduction added to the tax code permanently.
+These 2020 and 2021 COVID-prompted changes could be a big enough opening of the tax deduction doorway to get this tax break permanently added (and further enhanced) to the tax code.

 Enhanced itemizing tax break: Folks who give larger gifts and still itemize to claim them, the CARES Act increases their donor deduction option.